 Knowledge is information combined with experience, context, interpretation, and reflection.
-It is not just the sum of

-Paul Meyer is the principal partner for Tecker Consultants, Clifton, Virginia.
-He can be reached at pmeyer@tecker.com.
-This is his first article for Facilities Manager. what is known that is important, it is the ability to both create and effectively use knowledge that will distinguish successful organizations in the future.
+It is not just the sum of what is known that is important, it is the ability to both create and effectively use knowledge that will distinguish successful organizations in the future.
 Knowledge creation is the act of taking relatively random data from across a broad spectrum and translating that data into a meaningful insightful context.